-Bergen LEADS - an innovative, 10-month learning and leadership program for adults who live or work in Bergen County - is now accepting applications for the Class of 2014.
-Bergen LEADS, now in its fifth year, is sponsored by the Volunteer Center of Bergen County.
+Bergen LEADS - an innovative, 10-month learning and leadership program for adults who live or work in Bergen County - is now accepting applications for the Class of 2016.
+Bergen LEADS, now in its sixth year, is offered by the Volunteer Center of Bergen County.

-The onlineapplication for the Class of 2014, which begins in September 2013, can be accessed at www.bergenleads.org and is due by April 12.
+The online application form for the Class of 2016, which begins in September 2015, can be accessed at www.bergenleads.org and is due by April 11, 2015.
 Each candidate must complete a simple individual profile form and provide essay answers to specific questions.
 The new class of 30 participants will be announced in June.

-“Our current economic challenges are certainly caused, in part, by a lack of effective leadership at many levels,” says Janet Sharma, the Center’s executive director.
+“When you look at recent history, the major turmoils are caused in part, by a lack of effective leadership at many levels,” says Janet Sharma, the Center’s executive director.
 “Consequently, a persistent question facing every sector is ‘where will the next generation of ethical, effective leaders come from?’”
 Enter Bergen LEADS, which prepares leaders to take the helm in the years ahead.

 “Diversity of participants is essential,” continues Ms. Sharma.
 Applicants from business, nonprofit, civic and faith-based organizations and government agencies, as well as from the community at large, are encouraged to apply.
 Bergen LEADS seeks representation from the broad array of ethnic, racial, religious and socio-economic groups within Bergen County.
 Tuition for Bergen LEADS is $2,000 per person; scholarship assistance is available for those with financial need.